18.00$ – 35.00$

-As Stab Magazine mentioned earlier this year, Marcus Paladino is “One of Canada’s finest” and we can't agree more.
-There’s something quite unique about cold water surfing, especially when it comes to the Pacific Northwest, but the rare feeling of the place doesn’t exist only because of the dazing surroundings or the friendly community.
-There’s something way more exceptional about Tofino and it is the talented surfers, as well as photographers, that lives around town.
+As Stab Magazine mentioned earlier this year, Marcus Paladino is “One of Canada’s finest” and we can’t agree more.
+There’s something quite unique about cold water surfing, especially when it comes to the Pacific Northwest.
+The rare feeling of the place doesn’t exist only because of the dazing surroundings or the friendly community; there’s something way more exceptional about Tofino and it is the talented surfers, as well as photographers, that lives around town.
 Marcus is one of them.

-Making your place in the surf industry, especially when you’re from a small town in Canada, isn’t always the easiest, but Marcus made it through and his hard work finally paid off.
-It is a funny idea to think that surfing used to be something unknown to most Canadian and it is slowly becoming an obsession for all of us.
-The fact of being in Canada could have been a challenge for this Vancouver-Island born, but as he mentioned to us, “Canada is such a small part of the entire surf industry, we’re seen as a sort of cold-water novelty.
-I think just shooting every single day has gotten my name out there, if you work hard people start to notice.”
-Marcus is making his place in the industry at such a fast beat right now that we’re wondering what the next step is going to be.
+Making your place in the surf industry, especially when you’re from a small town in Canada, isn’t always the easiest, but Marcus made it through, and his hard work finally paid off.
+It is a funny idea to think that surfing used to be something unknown to most Canadian when it is slowly becoming an obsession for all of us.
+The fact of being in Canada could have been a challenge for this Vancouver-Island born, but as he mentioned to us during our last conversation, “Canada is such a small part of the entire surf industry, we are seen as a sort of cold-water novelty.
+I think just shooting every single day has gotten my name out there; if you work hard, people start to notice”.
+Marcus is making his place in the industry at such a fast pace that we’re wondering what the next step is going to be.

 Highly ambitious, you can always find him in the lineup trying to capture the best photos of his go-to guys, Pete Devries and Michael Darling, or waiting impatiently for his next surf trip.
-But we’re wondering, where can you find the motivation to go in the lineup when it’s minus zero out and when your whole body become instantly numb after five minutes at sea?
+But we’re wondering, where can you find the motivation to go in the lineup when it’s minus zero out and when your whole body becomes numb after five minutes at sea?
 “I just remind myself that this isn’t about me.
 It’s about the sport, the waves, the surfers and the photo.
-I’m just here, all I have to do is document it creatively,” stated the talented 26-year-old photographer.
+All I have to do is document it creatively,” stated the talented 26-year-old photographer.